openpaul/europepmc/README.md

 papers based on the expected citations due to age.
 So show new papers with few citations but only old ones that have quite some.

-So if you feel like fixing some bugs or improving speed or even just the style, pleas do not be afraid of doing some pull requests.
+So if you feel like fixing some bugs or improving speed or even just the style, please do not be afraid of doing some pull requests.
 I'll probably approve.

 Or just fork it and do as you please.